The Key to Apple's Success: If You Make It Easy, They Will Come

 It's moved up from there.
 Those who knew very little about computing in 1998 all of a sudden had new needs, as their original iMac has got them involved and interested in using the computer.
 They want to be able to connect their digital camera effortlessly.
 They want to be able to use an MP3 player.
 They wanted the additional capabilities so their system could expand with their needs (the original iMac lacked a lot of that).

 Apple realized this.
-Newer iMacs added options for wireless networking, Bluetooth, and now comes standard with FireWire ports and a video-out port to support a second display.
+Newer iMacs added options for wireless networking, Bluetooth, and now come standard with FireWire ports and a video-out port to support a second display.

-Apple's had their little issues, though.
+Apple’s had its little issues, though.
 The G4 Cube was a marketing disaster.
-It was too expensive ($1,799 to $2,299), not upgradeable enough, didn't have enough features to compensate for the price, and the models that did get sold had too many problems with the touch-sensitive power switch (which should have probably been called "brush-sensitive").
+It was too expensive ($1,799 to $2,299), not upgradeable enough, didn’t have enough features to compensate for the price, and the models that did get sold had too many problems with the touch-sensitive power switch on the top (which should have probably been called “brush-sensitive”).

 Further, there was no clearly defined market for the Cube.
 Professionals didn't want it, because they couldn't install additional hard drives or PCI cards.
 Home users didn't want it, because they figured out that buying the 400 MHz G4 tower for $1,599 was not only cheaper, but they'd have the additional expandability if they ever wanted to add anything to their system.